-The Plans administered by the System, in many respects, have a lot of similar components just like other public retirement systems around the country.
-However, there are aspects to the PSPRS that distinguish it from other public retirement plans.
-For instance, although the PSPRS and CORP are a multiple-employer retirement plan, the System is required to maintain separate accounts for each employer that participates in the System.
-These individual accounts are utilized to pay benefits exclusively to those employees who are part of that specific employer group.
+The Plans administered by the system, in many respects, have a lot of similar components just like other public retirement systems around the country.
+However, there are aspects to PSPRS that distinguish it from other public retirement plans.
+For instance, although PSPRS and CORP are a multiple-employer retirement plan, the System is required to maintain separate accounts for each employer who participates in the System.
+These individual accounts are used to pay benefits exclusively to current and prior employees who transfer credited service (liability remains with the employer) who are part of that specific employer group.

 - New Member Enrollments

 - Contribution Reporting